evgl/gpu-scheduler/COMPLETE_SETUP_GUIDE.md

 - CUDA_VISIBLE_DEVICES environment variable set based on annotations
 - Working GPU scheduling system ready for production

+**Image Registry:**
+This guide uses GitLab Container Registry (`registry.gitlab.com/evgenii19/gpu-scheduler/`) for container images.
+For local development, you can build images locally and load them into KinD (see Step 2).

 ## Prerequisites

 ### Required Software